 Mirzo, who shows us around, is a scientist and an expert on solar physics.
 He speaks quite good English and occasionally leads foreign tourists through the facility.

-Dozens of large mirrors
+Dozens of large mirrors at the solar furnace

-Opposite the tower, on the north side of the area and stretching up onto the hill, we notice dozens of large mirrors.
+Opposite the tower, on the north side of the area stretching up onto the hill, we notice dozens of large mirrors.
 Mirrors the size of small houses, each of them consisting of hundreds of individual smaller mirrors, we see now.
 And the tower, seen from this side, also consists of mirrors forming a giant concave mirror.

 One out of two solar furnaces in the world